marykasp/ls-notes/cheatsheets/ruby-review.md

 strings = ["This", "is", "a", "sentence"]
 ```

-Both arrays have five elemetns separated by commas - the first array contains integers while the second contains strings.
+Both arrays have five elements separated by commas - the first array contains integers while the second contains strings.

 Arrays are commonly created with an **array literal** which is simply a special syntax used to create an instance of an array object.
 To create a new array using an array literal use square brackets `[]`